shashwatsanket997/Product-Management-System/README.md

 **Note** : here managing means ``CRUD`` operations, filtering via ``Query paramaeters`` in context to API documentation.

 ## Resources
-The resources for the systems are:
+The resources for the system are:
   - [Categories](#categories)
   - [Products](#products)
   - [Brands](#brands)